 Available in Maine, Community Solar Farms offer home and business owners to receive the many benefits of solar without the need to install solar panels.

-ReVision Energy’s most common approach to Community Solar Farms, or CSFs, is a member-ownership model similar to Community Supported Agriculture (CSA).
+ReVision Energy’s approach to Community Solar Farms, or CSFs, is a member-ownership model similar to Community Supported Agriculture (CSA).
 Rather than building the solar array on site at their own home (growing your own garden), a CSF shareholder invests in a solar project somewhere offsite and gets credited for that solar energy (getting veggies grown by a local farm).
-ReVision is also involved in building subscription-based CSFs, which you can learn about here.

 Thanks to pro-solar legislation in Maine, solar farms can have 100+ members, where each member receives a share of solar production from the total array relative to their percentage of ownership in the Farm.